ORIGINS OF SWASHBUCKLING

 Like dance, theatrical swordplay is both complex in structure and beautiful in execution.
 The timing must be precise and the form flawless all while being executed with effortless flair.

-Training in this class will improve your posture, balance, eye-hand coordination and isometric strength.
+Training in theatrical combat will improve your posture, balance, eye-hand coordination and isometric strength.
 You will memorize complex sequences and time your actions with a partner all while continuously recalling a litany of movements, attacks, parries and evasions.
 It goes without saying that all of this also requires a tremendous amount of mental focus.

-The Art of The Swashbuckler theatrical fencing class is a full mind-body experience suitable for all ages.
+The Art of The Swashbuckler theatrical combat classes are full mind-body experiences suitable for all ages.
 Did I mention you get to play with swords?

 A WORD ABOUT SAFETY

-Safety is a #1 priority for this class.
+Safety is a #1 priority.
 The techniques and safeties that you will learn are the same ones I was taught by legends of this genre and have since put to use over the past 20 years in my work as a professional fight coordinator.
-In all those years, there has not been a single significant injury under my watch.
-I will work tirelessly to make sure I can make the same statement again, 20 years from now.
+In all those years, there has not been a single injury under my watch.
+I will work tirelessly to make sure I can make the same statement again, 20 years from now. – Marc Antonio Pritchett (Instructor)